 Nic co ludzkie nie jest im obce

 Did You Know?

 During the 2018 Gdynia Polish Film Festival, 'Kler' was met with the longest applause of the audience which should have given it the Zloty Klakier (Golden Clapper) award, presented each year by public Radio Gdansk.
 However, the Managing Director of Radio Gdansk decided not to award any movie with Golden Clapper that year, citing 'an impossibility of objective assessment of survey accuracy' as a pretext .
-Commentators have connected it with the controversial subject of the movie, which was criticized by the Catholic Church and part of ruling politicians in Poland, who decide about manning of the public media.
+Commentators have connected it with the controversial subject of the movie, which was criticized by the part of ruling politicians in Poland, who decide about manning of the public media.
 See more

 Scenes taking place in and around churches were shot in the Czech Republic.
 In one of them a Czech road sign "give way" is visible (a white triangle with red border) instead of a Polish one (a yellow triangle with a red border).
 See more